nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

     - FATEST==BASAL INSULIN are basal deliveries, the FAORRES contains the total insulin (U)
     - FATES==BASAL FLOW RATE: are basal rates and FAORRESS contains a delivery rate (U/hr)
-    - In both cases the FADUR is equal and contains the delivery duration Delervies are probably calculated from the flow rates.
-Since both contain equivalent information, we only focus in the flow rates.
+    - In both cases the FADUR is equal and contains the delivery duration Deliveries are probably calculated from the flow rates.
+Since both contain redundant information, we only focus on the flow rates.
-Some durations are too long and overlap with subsequent deliveries and therefore need to be recalcualted, using the flow rates does not require recalculation of the dose.
+Some durations are too long and overlap with subsequent deliveries and therefore need to be recalcualted.
+Using the flow rates does not require recalculation of the dose.

 - The basal deliveries modulate the basal rate (U/hr)
 - NaN flow rates happen in regions where flow rates are 0 and likely mark temporal suspensions